 A pasta sauce is often just a few ingredients: Salt, water (do those even count as ingredients?), olive oil, garlic and/or onion, one spice or herb, and a vegetable.
 The vegetable could be anything – maybe tomatoes, broccoli, or zucchini – but not all at the same time.

 If you know what you’re doing, that’s all it takes to make a delicious sauce out of exclusively fresh ingredients.
 No meat needed.
-And if you skip the freshly grated cheese on top, it’s even vegan.
+And if you skip the dusting of freshly grated cheese on top, it’s even vegan.

 10. Italian Cuisine Uses Meat For Flavor